TheRandomLabs/Scoop-Bucket/README.md

 ### ShellExView

 * This manifest is a slightly improved version of `shellexview` from the `nirsoft` bucket.
+* I've only added this to my bucket because I don't want to add the entire NirSoft bucket for one package.

 ### Win10 Initial Setup Script